fmacchi/RedSolidaria/README.md

 # 14.33 Final Project: The effect of conditional cash transfers onpolitical and economic sentiments in El Salvador

-TThis paper estimates the impact of a large conditional cash transfer program in El Salvador onrecipients’ political and economic sentiments towards their country.
+This paper estimates the impact of a large conditional cash transfer program in El Salvador onrecipients’ political and economic sentiments towards their country.

 ## Usage